sdiehl/wiwinwlh/tutorial.md

 library-profiling: True
 ```

-Another common flag to enable is the ``documentation`` which forces the local
+Another common flag to enable is ``documentation`` which forces the local
 build of Haddock documentation, which can be useful for offline reference.
 On a
 Linux filesystem these are built to the ``/usr/share/doc/ghc-doc/html/libraries/``
 directory.